 Shirley Dowdy came from a career publishing textbooks on math and statistics.
-A resident at Atlantic Shores for less than two years, she enjoys time with her fellow members as, “a great way to get to know each other.”
+A senior resident at Atlantic Shores for less than two years, she enjoys time with her fellow members as, “a great way to get to know each other.”
 Her favorite thing about the group is the motivation it provides her with.
 “I’ve been writing short stories on and off for years.
 Being in this group is a great encouragement to consistently write.
 The need to produce something for the next meeting really keeps me on track!”

 Each year, the group self-published two short compendiums of member’s work, as a tangible way to share and carry forward their writing.
 Each chapter begins with a bio of each writer, followed by their chosen composition.
 All group members receive copies, which are then given as treasured gifts to family and friends, placed in the Atlantic Shores library, and circulated throughout the neighborhood.

 Residents throughout the community with a love for writing are also producing published works that explore their passions, or monumental times in their lives.
 Some are also using sales proceeds from their works to support causes important to them.